 Genetic predisposition plays a pivotal role, setting the stage for the condition.
 Individuals with specific gene variants are at an increased risk, indicating a heritable component to the disease.
 However, genetics alone does not account for the onset of Type 1 diabetes; environmental triggers are also essential.
 These triggers can include, but are not limited to, viral infections, dietary factors, and exposure to certain chemicals and environmental toxins.
 Viral infections, in particular, have been closely studied for their potential to initiate the autoimmune response that leads to Type 1 diabetes.
 Pathogens such as enteroviruses are under investigation for their role in triggering the disease in genetically susceptible individuals, providing insights for stem cell therapy for type 1 diabetes.

 The crux of Type 1 diabetes lies in the immune system’s attack against the pancreas’s insulin-producing beta cells.
 This autoimmune response destroys beta cells, severely impairing the body’s ability to produce insulin.
 The exact mechanisms by which the immune system targets these cells remain a subject of extensive research.
 Still, the interplay between genetic predisposition and environmental triggers is a driving force behind this process.
-Other common autoimmune disease we treat include: sjogren’s syndrome, hashimotos, lyme disease, mixed connective tissue disorder, SLE Lupus, fibromyalgia, rheumatoid arthritis and myasthenia gravis.
+Other common autoimmune diseases we treat include Sjogren’s syndrome, Hashimoto’s, Lyme disease, mixed connective tissue disorder, SLE Lupus, fibromyalgia, rheumatoid arthritis, and myasthenia gravis.

 Symptoms and Risk Factors